 Compose the questionnaire

 To make the questions sound more personal, you can choose from an array of placeholders.
 Options like 'First Name', which would then be replaced by the reviewee's first name.
-You can start typing to see a list of user placeholders, or click Insert and select User Placeholder.
+You can start typing to see a list of user placeholders, or click Insert and select Replacements.

 We'd suggest starting with just a few questions, at least in the first feedback cycle.
 You can always expand the question set in the following 360° feedback cycles if you feel more questions are necessary.